gwittel/streamingstats/README.md

     ```
 2. Bring in Java 9 JEP-266 for simplified pub/sub model
 3. Consider removing unnecessary abstractions and adopt different stats libs like `airlift/stats` (at cost of more dependencies).
+4. Change `add` type operations to be chainable.
+5. Decide if `Aggregator` methods must or must not tolerate null inputs.